 4. Endometriosis

-In this condition, tissue similar to the uterine lining grows outside the uterus, leading to pain and heavy bleeding.
+Endometriosis occurs when tissue similar to the uterine lining grows outside the uterus.
+Therefore, it can result in both severe pain and heavy menstrual bleeding.

 5. Thyroid Disorders

-Both hypothyroidism and hyperthyroidism can affect menstrual cycles and cause abnormal bleeding.
+Both hypothyroidism and hyperthyroidism can disrupt hormonal balance and, in turn, lead to abnormal menstrual patterns and excessive bleeding.

 6. Pregnancy-Related Issues